Pardoxa/firm_delay/README.md

     }
 }
 ```
 and save it as "config.json".
+Important parameter:
 "max_stock" corresponds to the stock "s", so adjust this to whatever you desire.
 Adjust "chain_start" and "chain_end" to decide which "N" range to sample.
 Adjust "chain_step" for the step size with which "N" will be sampled.
+threads: "null" means "use all available CPU threads".
+Otherwise specify the number of threads you want the program to use.
 Next run:
 ```bash
 firm_delay my chain-crit --json config.json -o output_name.dat -n